 You’re making a beautiful custom UI with pretty and smooth animations?
 Go Flutter (also check out our design studio Utilo if you need help with those)!
 Performance is great, and they’re going to look the same anywhere you launch.
 It is possible to maintain two UIs that feel the iOS or Android, but it’s not the point of this framework (of course I don’t mean things like the position of the navigation bar, since it’s super easy to write it once and have it change position depending on the platform).

 You want to save money, but performance matters

 Let’s face it: you’re thinking about crossplatform, because it saves money—shared logic, smaller team for the same scope.
 Flutter has a web spin-off called Hummingbird that lets you create web apps, but I have neither used it nor researched it—just letting you know it’s there.

 Remember that you always have other options.

 One would be going native with two teams.
 If your app does some heavy processing, you might consider going with native, accepting the increased cost and synchronization overhead, as it might give you the best performance.

 Another such solution is to use Kotlin Multiplatform for shared logic between the two platforms.
 This still requires you to keep two separate native mobile teams, but since Kotlin is very similar to Swift, both teams should be able to easily write new logic and sharing it means lower cost of fixing bugs and evolving requirements.

 I’d like to thank Piotr Dubiel for bringing me up to speed on the latest news about React Native

-If you have a project, but you are not sure which way to go, don’t hesitate to contact us, and we will help you with the decision.
+If you have a project, but you are not sure if to go for flutter or React Native, don’t hesitate to contact us, and we will help you with the decision.

 Senior Software Engineer